brsynth/molecule-signature-paper/README.md

 ## 4. Citation

 Meyer, P., Duigou, T., Gricourt, G., & Faulon, J.-L. Reverse Engineering Molecules from Fingerprints through Deterministic Enumeration and Generative Models.
 In preparation.

-## 5. License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.